 “Why the weapons and armor?”

 “Because your world just got a lot safer in one respect, but a lot more deadly in another.
-Lori, you are now a Celestial; a Servant of the Light.
+Lori, you are now a Servant of the Light.
 Humans can no longer harm you, and modern weapons are ineffective against you.
-However, there are also Servants of the Dark…you might call them demons, but we know them as Infernals.
-They can, and they will, try to kill you.
-To do that, they must be very close to you…most of your fighting will be done with swords and other melee weapons, or hand-to-hand combat.”
+However, there are also Servants of the Dark…you might call them demons…and they can, and will try to kill you.
+To do that, they must be very close to you…all your fighting will be done with swords and other melee weapons, or hand-to-hand combat.“

 “Yes.
 Seriously.
 If they kill you, you’ll die for real.
 You’ll get sent to heaven, and you won’t be able to come back.
 It might not sound like that big of a deal, but it really will be.
 You’re gonna love this new life!“

 “Hell yeah I am!
 I can’t wait to get started!”